edgeai1/LF-ViT/README.md

 ## Acknowledgment
+Our code of LFVisionTransformer is from [here](https://github.com/JER-ry/CF-ViT).
 Our code of DeiT is from [here](https://github.com/facebookresearch/deitzhe).
 The visualization code is modified from [Evo-ViT](https://github.com/YifanXu74/Evo-ViT).
 The dynamic inference with early-exit code is modified from [DVT](https://github.com/blackfeather-wang/Dynamic-Vision-Transformer).
 Thanks to these authors.